Victortomas09/IAS_2/_posts/2025-12-08-recommender-systems-blog.md

 [1] Haroon, M., Wojcieszak, M., Chhabra, A., Liu, X., Mohapatra, P., Shafiq, Z. (2023).
 "Auditing YouTube's recommendation system for ideologically congenial, extreme, and problematic recommendations." *Proceedings of the National Academy of Sciences*, 120(50).

-[2] CS8 Project Proposal (2025).
-"Exploring Bias, Radicalization, and Human Choice in AI Recommender Systems."

-[3] Haroon, M., Chhabra, A., Liu, X., Mohapatra, P., Shafiq, Z., Wojcieszak, M. (2022).
+[2] Haroon, M., Chhabra, A., Liu, X., Mohapatra, P., Shafiq, Z., Wojcieszak, M. (2022).
 "YouTube, The Great Radicalizer?
 Auditing and mitigating ideological biases in YouTube recommendations." *arXiv*, 2203.10666.

-[4] Whittaker, J. (2022).
+[3] Whittaker, J. (2022).
 "Recommendation Algorithms and Extremist Content: A Review of Empirical Evidence."
 GIFCT Transparency Working Group.

-[5] Hosseinmardi, H., Ghasemian, A., Rivera-Lanas, M., Ribeiro, M. H., West, R., Watts, D. J. (2023).
+[4] Hosseinmardi, H., Ghasemian, A., Rivera-Lanas, M., Ribeiro, M. H., West, R., Watts, D. J. (2023).
 "Causally estimating the effect of YouTube's recommender system using counterfactual bots." *Proceedings of the National Academy of Sciences*.

-[6] Koren, Y., Bell, R., Volinsky, C. (2009).
+[5] Koren, Y., Bell, R., Volinsky, C. (2009).
 "Matrix factorization techniques for recommender systems." *IEEE Computer*, 42(8), 30–37.

-[7] Raza, S., et al. (2024).
+[6] Raza, S., et al. (2024).
 "A Comprehensive Review of Recommender Systems." *arXiv*.

-[8] Tufekçi, Z. (2018).
+[7] Tufekçi, Z. (2018).
 "YouTube, The Great Radicalizer." *The New York Times*.

 ---

 ## About This Article

-This article is part of the "Artificial Intelligence and Society" course at Faculdade de Ciências and Faculdade de Engenharia, Universidade do Porto.
-It represents a collaborative analysis of how recommendation algorithms shape information ecosystems and explores pathways toward more equitable and transparent algorithmic governance.
+This article is part of the "Artificial Intelligence and Society" master's course at Faculdade de Ciências and Faculdade de Engenharia, Universidade do Porto.
+It addresses the course's central theme: *"The Myth of Algorithmic Neutrality"—exploring how algorithmic decision-making is haunted by human biases, cultural assumptions, and structural inequalities embedded in code and data*.

+Our case study examines YouTube's recommender system as a socio-technical infrastructure where algorithmic design, platform incentives, and user behaviour co-produce information environments.
+The work combines empirical audit findings with technical simulation to demonstrate that **neutrality is not an emergent property of algorithms, but a choice that platforms make—or decline to make**.

-**Interactive Demonstration**: An interactive Streamlit application accompanying this research is available at [your-streamlit-app-url].
-The application allows users to explore matrix factorization dynamics and visualize how algorithmic recommendations shift as users interact with content across the ideological spectrum.
+**Interactive Demonstration**: An interactive Streamlit application accompanying this research is deployed to allow exploration of matrix factorization dynamics in real-time.
+The application enables users to simulate how algorithmic recommendations shift as users interact with content across the ideological spectrum, providing hands-on engagement with the mechanisms discussed theoretically in this article.

 ---